danfuzz/samizdat/doc/language-guide/03-functions.md

 from its execution context and which continues to be valid after its enclosing execution context has exited.

-There are two kinds of closure in the language, "functions" and blocks", which correspond to two different common use cases.
+There are two kinds of closure in the language, "functions" and "blocks," which correspond to two different common use cases.
 Both forms have in common that the body of the closure (containing its statements) are enclosed within matching curly braces (`{...}`).
 The forms differ in